codex-team/hawk.php/README.md

 $handler = \Monolog\ErrorHandler::register($logger);
 ```

-It will catch all errors and send them to Hawk.
+It catches all errors and sends them to Hawk.

-Example of throwing unhandled error (without try-catch construction):
+Throwing unhandled error example (without try-catch construction):

 ```php
 /** Fatal Error: "Just an error in a high quality code" */